wikknes/Qspat/dry_run.md

 *Figure 2: VQE analysis results.
 Left: Original expression pattern of Gene2.
 Right: Probability distribution from VQE with the maximum probability spot highlighted in red.*

 Key findings:
-- Maximum expression was detected at coordinates approximately (0.5, 0.5)
+- Maximum expression was detected at coordinates approximately (0.24, 0.53)
 - The quantum state corresponding to this location had a probability of ~0.7
-- The energy of the final state was -0.98, close to the theoretical minimum of -1.0
+- The energy of the final state was -1.0, reaching the theoretical minimum
 - The algorithm converged within 65 iterations

 ## QAOA Analysis: High Expression Region Detection